h0mbre/busychild/README.md

 Busychild is in a very early stage, please report any bugs!
 The code could use a heavy dose of refactoring, but it seems to be in a working state. **I've hardcoded a constant in the code in order to render the process start times as a UTC timestamp correctly, this constant is the `_SC_CLK_TCK` which, when used in conjuction with the process' start time and the OS boot time, can give you a UTC timestamp.
 This constant is set to 100 on my machine, please check yours in order to get the right result**

+## Thanks
+Big thanks to @epi052 who actually wrote most of the recursive child discovery code!

 Currently, Busychild displays the following process information:
 + pid and process name,
 + parent pid,